 - Dialysis centers

 - □ Fertility clinics

 - Imaging centers

-- Sleep study centers
+- □ Sleep study centers

 Services at specialized health facilities often cost less than at hospitals, and you may save on your member costs too.
+You'll have the highest benefit level when you use contracted specialized health facilities that have agreed to accept Wellpoint's payment as payment in full.

 Be aware, however, that facilities owned and operated by hospitals are hospital sites, not specialized health facilities.
 The presence of a hospital name indicates that the site is part of a hospital, not an independent facility.
-See "Non-hospital-owned facilities" on page 101 for why this may be important.
+See "Non-hospital-owned facilities" on page 107 for why this may be important.